nielsdoorn/nielsdoorn.github.io/index.md

 ## Academic activities

+- Member of the organizing committee of [NIOC 2023](http://nioc.nl).
+- Member of the organizing committee of [A-Test 2022](https://a-test.org/).
 - Poster presentation at the inauguration of [Dr. Migchiel van Diggelen](https://www.nhlstenden.com/onderzoek/dr-migchiel-van-diggelen) (website in Dutch).
 - I was one of the two student volunteer chairs for the [15th IEEE International Conference on Software Testing, Verification and Validation (ICST) 2022](https://icst2022.vrain.upv.es/).

 ## Publications